pdf-association/pdf-differences/VerticalText/README.md

 # Test file

 [VerticalText.pdf](VerticalText.pdf)
 Renders Japanese vertical text using a non-embedded font with appropriate font and font descriptor entries for vertical writing.
+Because there is no embedded font in this PDF, a substitute font supporting vertical writing is required to be present.